barandenizkorkmaz/cs-docs/docs/data-structures/chp1-lists-and-the-collections-framework/chp1-lists-and-the-collections-framework.md

     }

     public void addLast(E e) {
-        // Adds element e to the end of the list addFirst(e); // Insert new element at front of list tail = tail.getNext(); // Now new element becomes the tail }
+        // Adds element e to the end of the datastructures.list addFirst(e); // Insert new element at front of datastructures.list tail = tail.getNext(); // Now new element becomes the tail }